All Wheat Superb Rolls

 Low Carbohydrate Recipe

-These rolls are well worth the time to create them!
+These All Wheat Superb Rolls are well worth the time to create them!
 Can be stored and used for bread crumbs, too.
 Truly a superb roll for great low carb eating!

 3/4 cup plus 2 tablespoons cold water